McLargo/mkdown-docs/docs/architecture/communication/rest.md

 - HTTP verb, which defines what kind of operation to perform.
 - headers, which allows the client to pass along information about the request.
-- path to a resource.
+- path to a resource, including any identifiers.
+- query parameters (optional).
-- message /payload containing data (optional).
+- message/payload containing data (optional).

 #### HTTP Verbs